 Healthy chocolate energy bars

-If you’ve tried my peanut butter energy bars, then you’re gonna love these chocolate energy bars.
+If you’ve tried my Peanut Butter Energy Bars recipe, then you’re gonna love these Chocolate Energy Bars!

 They’re really just a slight variation of the original recipe and I love them both!

-I use Goji berries in these, but you can use any dried fruit you like really.
+I use Goji berries in these bars, but you can use any dried fruit you like really.

 These chocolate energy bars are a fabulous post workout snack